comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

    In VSCode, to ensure you are using the correct Python interpreter,

    1. Go to the View menu and select the Command Palette.
-   2. Start typing "Python: Select Interpreter", and click on it when it comes up.
+   2. Start typing `Python: Select Interpreter`, and click on it when it comes up.
    3. Select the correct Python interpreter from the pulldown menu (on Mac, the one you installed from Homebrew or Anaconda, on